 The Trouble With Illegitimate ESAs

-The confusion between service animals and ESAs and the people who exploit that confusion make things even more difficult for people who need their service animal or their ESA.
-Fake ESA registration sites, “service animal” vests on ESAs, or people who claim they need their dog for emotional support when they want their dog to bypass their apartment’s no-pet policy, make things harder for legitimate cases.
+The confusion between service animals and ESAs and the people who exploit that confusion makes things even more difficult for people who need their service animal or their ESA.
+Fake ESA registration sites, “service animal” vests on ESAs, or people who claim they need their dog for emotional support when they want their dog to bypass their apartment’s no-pet policy make things harder for legitimate cases.
 ESAs are not the same as service animals, but they are incredibly beneficial for many people who need them.

-An ESA can help someone out of the depths of depression, can soothe an anxiety attack, and can calm someone with autism.
+An ESA can help someone out of the depths of depression, soothe an anxiety attack, and calm someone with autism.
 They may not be specially trained, but they make all the difference for many people who struggle with their mental health.
 Bogus ESAs make it harder for legitimate ESAs and service dogs to be accepted.

-Creating a Lifeline
+Creating a lifeline

 – Noah Rue